izi-ecommerce/izi-api/docs/source/index.rst

 ..
-Django Oscar API documentation master file, created by sphinx-quickstart on Wed Dec 23 16:04:47 2015.
+Django IZI API documentation master file, created by sphinx-quickstart on Wed Dec 23 16:04:47 2015.

 ================
-Django Oscar API
+Django IZI API
 ================
-This package provides a RESTful API for `izi-core`_, it's based on `django-rest-framework`_ and it exposes most of Oscar's functionality.
+This package provides a RESTful API for `izi-core`_, it's based on `django-rest-framework`_ and it exposes most of IZI's functionality.
 You can find `the source code`_ on GitHub.
-If you have any questions or problems using Oscar API, please use the Github issuetracker.
+If you have any questions or problems using IZI API, please use the Github issuetracker.

 .. _`izi-core`: https://github.com/izi-ecommerce/izi-core
 .. _`django-rest-framework`: http://www.django-rest-framework.org